-Tobacco Free Mass supports a comprehensive approach aimed at protecting young people from all tobacco and nicotine products, helping smokers quit, and preventing exposure to secondhand smoke.
-Regular and significant tax increases, smoke-free workplace laws, and a well-funded evidence-based tobacco control program are the critical components to achieving these goals.
+Tobacco Free Mass supports a comprehensive approach aimed at protecting young people from all tobacco and nicotine products, helping tobacco users quit, and preventing exposure to secondhand smoke.

 Current Massachusetts laws specific to tobacco can be found on Mass.gov.